DoctorKhan/Manual-Override-Book/src/02_part_user_manual/08_four_freedoms.md

 "You need the ability to read the subtle dynamics of any situation and respond with precisely the right quality of consciousness."

+### Before You Navigate: Adapting Your Signal

+Before you can use the compass, you must first learn to read the map.
+The "map" is your own internal landscape—the constant flow of thoughts, feelings, and bodily sensations.
+Most of us are so accustomed to the noise of our own programming that we can't perceive this landscape clearly.
+The first step, therefore, is to **adapt your signal**.

+Think of this like tuning a radio.
+You must consciously shift your awareness from the *content* of your experience (the story, the drama) to the *sensation* of it (the energy, the feeling in your body).
+This is the foundation of somatic awareness you began developing in the foundational practices.
+As you move through your mental landscape, you will notice that every thought and emotion has a corresponding feeling in your body—a tightness in the chest, a warmth in the face, a hollowness in the stomach.

+Remember to first adapt your signal to *see* these triggers before you try to navigate them.
+The compass is only useful once you can perceive the terrain.

 ## The Consciousness Compass

 Marcus explained that consciousness navigation was like using a compass in unknown territory.
 "The Four Freedoms are the four cardinal directions of consciousness.
 Just as a physical compass always points to magnetic north, your consciousness compass always points toward balance and freedom."

 "Each direction represents a fundamental quality of awakened consciousness.
-When you're lost or confused, you can check your compass and adjust your orientation."
+When you're lost or confused, you can check your compass and adjust your orientation.
+You will feel the shifts in this landscape primarily as sensations within your own body."

 **The Four Directions of the Consciousness Compass:**